danos/dpdk/doc/guides/prog_guide/cryptodev_lib.rst

 operations such as cipher encrypt and authentication generate, the next pointer allows transform to be chained together.
 Crypto devices which support chaining must publish the chaining of symmetric Crypto operations feature flag.
-Allocation of the xform structure is in the the application domain.
+Allocation of the xform structure is in the application domain.
 To allow future API extensions in a backwardly compatible manner, e.g. addition of a new parameter, the application should zero the full xform struct before populating it.